morejava/Smartbox-software/README.md

 ### Documentation

-Please look in the doc folder for the documentation files.
+Please look in the doc folder for the complete list of documentation files.

 #### General
 * [Telegea Overview](doc/01-overview.md)